swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 original implementation of Nimble's Polling Expectations.

-Additionally, I'd like to thank [Jonathan Grynspan](https://github.com/grynspan) for his help with API design during the pitch phase of this proposal.
+Additionally, I'd like to thank [Jonathan Grynspan](https://github.com/grynspan) for his help with API design, as well as for investigating tracking task execution time.